a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Select a source disk and a destination disk.
 Allow the copy to complete.
 Verify that the OK button is disabled.

 * Launch DeskTop.
 Special > Copy Disk....
 Select a source disk and a destination disk.
 Allow the copy to start, but eject the destination disk in the middle of the copy.
 Verify that block write errors are shown (with alert sounds).
+* Launch DeskTop.
+Special > Copy Disk....
+Select a source disk and a destination disk.
+Allow the copy to start, but eject the source disk in the middle of the copy.
+Verify that block read errors are shown (with alert sounds), and that the error text does not overlap the progress bar.

 * Configure a system with two drives capable of holding the same capacity non-140k disk (e.g. two 800k or 32MB drives).
 Start with a disk in first drive, but with the second drive empty.
 Launch DeskTop.
 Special > Copy Disk....
 Verify that the second drive shows "Unknown" in the source drive list.
 Select the first drive and click OK.
 Verify that the second drive does not appear in the destination drive list.
 Place a disk in the second drive.
 Click Read Drives.
 Verify that the second drive now appears with the correct name in the source drive list.
 Select the first drive and click OK.
 Verify that the second drive now appears in the destination drive list.